yorkulibraries/vagrant-papyrus/README.md

 vagrant up
 ```

-If you want to bring the box up with RAILS_ENV=production, then specify the environment variable as when you run vagrant up:
+If you want to bring the box up with RAILS_ENV=production, then specify the environment variable when you run vagrant up:

 ```
 RAILS_ENV=production vagrant up